sqlxpert/lights-off-aws/README.md

     )
 ```

-Most method names can be derived mechanically if you use the same verb in the
+Most method names can be derived mechanically if you use the verb from the
-method name and the tag key, and break the resource type name into words.
+method name in the tag key and divide the resource type name into words.
+Given
-Given the tag key `sched-start` and the words `DB` and `Cluster` , the method
+the tag key `sched-start` and the words `DB` and `Cluster` , the method name
-name `start_db_cluster` follows.
+`start_db_cluster` follows.

 Optionally, you can add a dictionary of static keyword arguments.
 You can also
-sub-class the `AWSOp` class if a method requires truly complex arguments.
+sub-class the `AWSOp` class if a method requires complex arguments.

-The AWS Backup `start_backup_job` method takes an Amazon Resource Name (ARN),
+The `start_backup_job` method takes an Amazon Resource Name (ARN), whose
-whose format is standard for all resource types.
-As long as AWS Backup
+format is consistent for all resource types.
+As long as AWS Backup supports
-supports the resource type that you want, there is nothing special to do.
+the resource type you're interested in, there is no extra work to do.

 Adding statements like the one below to the Identity and Access Management
 (IAM) policy for the role used by the "do" AWS Lambda function authorizes